87tana/ImageObjectClassification_NetworkComparison/README.md

 - Statistical metrics was used to evaluate model performance.

-- See the Metrics in a table below: Accuracy,F1-score, MAE; MSE, RMSE
+- See the Metrics in a table below: Accuracy,F1-score, MAE, MSE, RMSE